Basic Concepts

 Dataflow-rs uses JSONLogic for:

-- Conditions - Control when workflows/tasks execute
+- Conditions - Control when rules/actions execute (can access any context field)

 - Data Access - Read values from message context